YannickGalow/Zentra-iOS/README.md

      - **Bazaar Tracker**: Monitor item prices (feature in development)
      - **Bazaar Profit**: Calculate trading profits (feature in development)
      - **Settings**: Configure app preferences

+3. **Login** (Optional):
+   - Open the side menu
+   - If not logged in, you'll see "Not logged in" in the Profile section
+   - Tap the **"Login"** button in the Profile section
+   - Default test credentials:
+     - Username: `admin` / Password: `1234`
+     - Username: `user` / Password: `1234`
+   - Enable "Remember login" if you want to stay logged in
+   - Enable "Face ID / Passcode" for added security
+   - Once logged in, you'll see your username and can sign out from the Profile section

 #### Using Bazaar Tracker